Garib (1942)

 An unemployed graduate uses his charm to help a blind beggar.
 He then falls for a rich heiress and convinces her industrialist father to open a factory for the poor.
 It's a success, but a jealous fiancé tries to shut it all down and frame our hero.
 Can truth prevail and save the struggling community from returning to poverty?

-The film's central subject matter, poverty and economic inequality, inherently aligns with progressive values by highlighting societal struggles and the need for social justice, leading to a left-leaning rating.
+The film's central subject matter, poverty and economic disparity, inherently aligns with left-leaning concerns for social justice and the struggles of the marginalized, positioning it as a left-leaning film.

 Based on the available information, the film 'Garib' does not appear to feature any identifiable LGBTQ+ characters or themes.
 Consequently, there is no portrayal to evaluate regarding queer identity within the narrative.